 Paid Credit Subscription Services

 It may seem that, if your credit score can have such a big impact on your life, you should have a right to know what it is.
 However, as of now, FICO and the credit bureaus have no legal obligation to tell you.
-The U.S. Senate introduced a bill called the Stop Errors in Credit Use and Reporting (SECURE) Act of 2014 which would change that, requiring the credit bureaus to give you access to your credit score for free once per year.
-Nearly a year after being introduced, however, the bill still had not come up for a vote.
+In 2020, the U.S. House of Representatives passed a bill to change that, but it never made it through the Senate.

 Free Credit Monitoring Services